 High school athletes alone account for an estimated 2 million injuries each year.
 In fact, several studies report that teenage athletes are injured at about the same rate as professional athletes.
 The catch is that when injuries occur during this important time of body development, they can be more severe and sometimes have lasting effects.
 The primary reason: high school athletes are still growing.
 Many teens are training at rigorous levels while their body is experiencing rapid changes.
 Bones grow first and can pull on muscles, tendons and ligaments that are being stretched and forced through repetitive exercises.
 This can be painful, throw off an athlete’s coordination and make them susceptible to injuries.

-An injury, whether acute or from overuse, should start with visit to an athlete’s primary care doctor.
+An injury, whether acute or from overuse, should start with a visit to the athlete’s primary care doctor.
 From there, additional exams or specialists may be necessary to help identify the cause of pain and determine proper treatment.
-At Wake Radiology, we’ve seen how combining high-quality medical imaging with a patient’s medical history and physical exam can help detect and diagnose injuries – often before they irreversibly impact a young person’s future.
+At Wake Radiology UNC REX Healthcare, we’ve seen how combining high-quality medical imaging with a patient’s medical history and physical exam can help detect and diagnose injuries – often before they irreversibly impact a young person’s future.
 Plus, taking time to identify the cause of the injury typically leads to faster recovery and less time away from an athlete’s sport.

 “We are able to detect abnormalities that were largely unrecognized by both radiologists and orthopedists until recently,” explains MSK radiologist Nik P. Wasudev, M.D., a joint intervention specialist.